DAY 1 | 2 OCT 24 | ARRIVE IN KATHMANDU

 Arrive in Kathmandu, the bustling Nepalese capital.
 The streets of Kathmandu reflect the turbulence the country has seen over the last decades.
-The Maoist rebellion, the deposition of the king and the abolishment of the kingdom, and finally, the devastating 2015 earthquake which left deep scars throughout the city.
-However, a second look beyond the ongoing buzz typical to most big cities reveals the charm of a place that keeps some cards close to chest.
-From the airport drive to the hotel, and if time permit, take a first orientation tour around the old city center
+The Maoist rebellion, the deposition of the king, and the abolishment of the kingdom, and finally, the devastating 2015 earthquake which left deep scars throughout the city.
+However, a second look beyond the ongoing buzz typical to most big cities reveals the charm of a place that keeps some cards close to the chest.
+From the airport, drive to the hotel, and if time permits, take a first orientation tour around the old city center.

-Spend the entire day exploring those hidden gems the city closely guard.
-Begin with a walk through Durbar Square, a cluster of temples, stupas and shrines, and the historic seat of the monarchs of Nepal.
+Spend the entire day exploring those hidden gems the city closely guards.
+Begin with a walk through Durbar Square, a cluster of temples, stupas, shrines, and the monarchs' historic seat.
 This mystical site epitomizes the religious and cultural life of the commoners.
-From here take to Swayambhunath Stupa, a UNESCO World Heritage Site commonly known as the Monkey Temple for the troops of holy monkeys roaming the vast grounds of this holy site.
-Drive out of town to Bhaktapur, a historical city with a medieval feel to it, known for its ages-old tradition of mask making.
+From here, take to Swayambhunath Stupa, a UNESCO World Heritage Site commonly known as the Monkey Temple for the troops of holy monkeys roaming the vast grounds of this iconic site.
+Drive out of town to Bhaktapur, a historical city with a medieval feel to it, known for its age-old tradition of mask making.
 These masks are used during elaborate mask dances performed here several times a year.
 Visit Bhaktapur and its historic sites before reverting to Kathmandu for a second night.

 Leave Kathmandu and drive back to the airport for the short flight to Pokhara.
-While Kathmandu is the beating heart of Nepal’s vibrant commerce, culture, and education, Pokhara, the country’s second largest city, better known as a recreational city.
-With Phewa Lake stretched right at the edge of the city, and the majestic views of the Annapurna range at its backdrop, Pokhara retains a very tranquil environment to it.
-Spend the day exploring sites in and around town, including an excursion to Davis’ Falls, paddling and kayaking over the lake, and a walk through the backstreets of Pokhara.
+While Kathmandu is the beating heart of Nepal's vibrant commerce, culture, and education, Pokhara, the country's second-largest city, is better known for recreation.
+With Phewa Lake stretched right at the edge of the town and the Annapurna range's majestic views at its backdrop, Pokhara retains a very tranquil ambiance.
+Spend the day exploring sites in and around town, including an excursion to Davis' Falls, paddling and kayaking over the lake, and a walk through the small town’s backstreets.

-A one-hour’s drive out of Pokhara stops at the trail-head for a four-and-a-half days’ trek.
-The trek follows a moderate terrain along Himalayan forests, through narrow valleys, passing by local farms and terraced wheat fields offering magnificent views over the ever-snowed peaks of the Annapurna Range, and the sacred and unclimbable Fish Tail mountain, locally known as Machhapuchhre.
-Overnight elevation throughout the trek would range between 1000 to 2012 m (3300 to 6600 ft) above sea level, and walking times would consist of 3 to 6 hours a day in an average walking pace.
+A one-hour drive out of Pokhara ends at the trailhead for the four-and-a-half days' trek waiting ahead.
+The trek follows a moderate terrain across Himalayan forests, through narrow valleys, by local farms, and terraced wheat fields.
+It offers magnificent vistas over the Annapurna Range's ever-snowed peaks and the sacred and unclimbable Fish Tail mountain, locally known as Machhapuchhre.
+Overnight elevation throughout the trek would range between 1000 to 2012 m (3300 to 6600 ft) above sea level.
+Walking times would consist of 3 to 6 hours a day at an average walking pace.

 The last day of trekking is also the most demanding one.
-From the lodge, at 1000 m (3300 ft) above sea level, ascend to 1620 m (5300 ft) and meet the vehicle.
+From the lodge, at 1000 m (3300 ft) above sea level, ascend to 1620 m (5300 ft) to reach the end of the trail and meet the vehicle.
 Drive back to Pokhara for lunch, and continue the road trip to Chitwan National Park.
-Though not equal to an African safari, Chitwan serves as safe haven for some of Asia’s rarest species, amidst these are the Royal Bengal Tiger and the One-Horned Rhinoceros, both seeing amazing recovery in the region thanks to ongoing efforts to preserve these majestic mammals.
-Arrive late in the afternoon and set in the simple lodging facility at the reserve’s buffer zone.
+Though not equal to an African safari, Chitwan serves as a safe haven for some of Asia's rarest species, including the Royal Bengal Tiger and the One-Horned Rhinoceros; both species seeing a remarkable recovery in the region thanks to ongoing efforts to preserve these majestic mammals.
+Arrive late in the afternoon and set in the simple lodging facility at the reserve's buffer zone.

-Spend an entire day exploring the reserve, with opportunities to see Gharial (fish-eating crocodile), One-Horned Rhinoceros and different species of antelopes and deer, to name only few of the 68 species of mammals known to inhabit the park.
-Probably the biggest success story of the park is the thriving community of Bengal Tigers, which numbered as low as 25 individuals back in 1973, when the park was first established.
+Spend an entire day exploring the reserve, with opportunities to see Gharial (fish-eating crocodile), One-Horned Rhinoceros, and different species of antelopes and deer, to name only a few of the 68 mammal species known to inhabit the park.
+The park's biggest success story is the thriving community of Bengal Tigers, which numbered as low as 25 individuals back in 1973 when the park was first established.
 It is estimated that there are now as many as 100 tigers roaming the park, which is the maximum number of tigers this habitat could support.
-After a full day packed with adventures while enjoying the mammals, birds, and flowers of the park, revert to the lodging facility for a second and last night by the park.
+After a full day packed with adventures while enjoying the park's mammals, birds, and flora, revert to the lodging facility for a second and last night by the park.

-In the morning hours drive to the small airport by Chitwan National Park for the short flight back to Kathmandu.
-Upon landing back in the Nepalese capital, drive to the hotel, and then take to the Thamel- the undisputed backpackers’ city within the city.
-Here, amidst souvenir booths, shops of knock-off outdoor equipment, travel books and maps and restaurants of varied cuisines, the thriving community of backpackers living their lives totally disconnected from the reality of everyday Nepalese roaming the streets nearby the Thamel.
-Spend an afternoon of wandering through this place of alternative reality and unique international atmosphere before enjoying a farewell dinner in one of the city’s finest restaurants.
+In the morning hours, drive to Chitwan National Park's small airport for the short flight back to Kathmandu.
+Upon landing back in the Nepalese capital, drive to the hotel, and then take to the Thamel- the undisputed backpackers' city within the city.
+Here, amidst souvenir booths, shops of knock-off outdoor equipment, travel books and maps, and restaurants of international cuisines, the thriving community of backpackers living their lives totally disconnected from the reality of everyday Nepalese roaming the streets outside the Thamel.
+Spend the afternoon wandering through this place of alternative reality and unique international ambiance before enjoying a farewell dinner in one of the city's finest restaurants.

-After breakfast at the hotel, drove to Kathmandu airport for the last time, this time to check-in and board the international departing flight out of Nepal.
+After breakfast at the hotel, drive to Kathmandu airport for the last time to check-in and board the international departing flight out of Nepal.

 Dates & Pricing